Tips and Resources for Storytelling

 In-depth, engaging, unique, and individually beautiful, these YouTube creators will change how you view the craft of story.
 Though most are centered around movies, shows, and video games, the principles of story they touch on are of immense value to story tellers of every medium, including the written arts.

 LESSONS FROM THE SCREENPLAY: Lessons From The Screenplay is one of the most insightful, thorough, and downright profound film channels on all of YouTube.
-His understanding and love for story is downright inspiring and will walk you through the layers of theme, plot, and character with a sense of humility and respect for the art discussed.
+His understanding and love for story is inspiring and will walk you through the layers of theme, plot, and character with a sense of humility and respect for the art discussed.
 Check out his videos on *Nightcrawler & Empathy Regarding an Antihero, The Dark Knight and the Ultimate Antagonist, Tarantino's *Inglorious Basterds.

 __________________________________________________________________________________